Cover photo by John Wilkinson.

 Behaviour

-Highly elusive and easily overlooked.
-Interestingly larvae, exuvia and adult females are found more often than adult males.
+The Eastern Scissortail is highly elusive and easily overlooked.
+Interestingly larvae, exuvia, and adult females are found more often than adult males.
 The males appear to spend much of their time in the shade of bushes and trees some meters from the river.
-Seemingly active for only a short period during the hottest time of the day, where it sits on sunny boulders and reeds close to the water.
+They are seemingly active for only a short period during the hottest time of the day, when they sit on sunny boulders and reeds close to the water.
 Females are found among trees and bushes not too far from the river.
 Despite its elusiveness, the Eastern Scissortail is fairly tame and confiding.

 Status and Conservation

-Very little is known about this species.
+Very little is known about the Eastern Scissortail.
 The paucity of records from throughout its range suggests Microgomphus nyassicus is rare, but more data is needed.
 It is currently listed as of Least Concern in the IUCN Red List of Threatened Species.

 An exuvia, believed to belong to this species was found at Oribi Gorge, KwaZulu-Natal in 1988.
 Another was found near the Komati River, Mpumalanga in 2018.